-The message of Christianity is essentially this: all have sinned against God, and the wages of sin is death.
-If our sins are not forgiven then God will condemn us and cast us into Hell.
-However, forgiveness can be obtained through Jesus Christ.
-Those who repent of their sins and believe in Jesus will be saved.
-When they are judged they will be found faultless and will inherit eternal life.
+The message of the gospel is this: all have sinned against God (Romans 3:23, 5:12) and the wages of sin is death (Romans 6:23).
+If our sins aren't forgiven then God will condemn us and cast us into Hell (Mark 9:43-48).
+The only way to be forgiven is through Jesus Christ (John 14:6).
+Those who repent of their sins (Matthew 3:2) and believe in Jesus will be saved (Acts 16:31).
+When believers are judged they will be found faultless and inherit eternal life (Matthew 25:46).

-As you can see, the message of Christianity depends upon the person of Jesus Christ.
-In order for the gospel to be true and have genuine saving power, Jesus Christ has to be a real person who actually existed.
-He had to have been born in Bethlehem, lived a sinless life, died a cruel death on a Roman cross, and then raised to life again on the third day.
-If these events are not true - if Jesus never lived at all, or if He was not crucified, or if He was crucified but never rose again - then Christianity is false and the gospel can save no one.
+As you can see, the message of the gospel depends upon the person of Jesus Christ.
+In order for the gospel to be true and have genuine saving power, Jesus Christ must have been a real person.
+He had to have been born in Bethlehem1 (as Micah 5:2 foretold), lived a sinless life2 (Hebrews 4:15), died a cruel death on a Roman cross (Matthew 27:50), and then raised to life again on the third day (Matthew 28:6).
+If those events didn't happen - if Jesus never existed, or if He wasn't crucified, or if He was crucified but never rose again - then Christianity is false and the gospel can save no one.

-In other words, Christianity is not some vague search for "enlightenment".
-It is not about "finding the real you" or "living your best life now" or becoming "empowered".
-Christianity makes a lot of claims about the past, and it depends upon those historical claims.
-If these claims are false then the entire religion crumbles to the ground.
-In order for Christianity to be of any value at all it must be true
+This means Christianity isn't a vague search for "enlightenment".
+It's not about "finding the real you" or "living your best life now" or becoming "empowered".
+It's about the person and work of Jesus Christ, who's the only way we can be saved from the terrible wrath to come.
+Christianity makes a lot of specific claims about historical events and it depends on those claims being true.
+If those claims are false then the gospel loses all of its saving power.
+The only way Christianity can have any value is if it's true.

-But how do we know that it is true?
-Some people say "Well, you just have to take it on faith."
-I realize that sounds very spiritual and holy, but it's actually a terrible answer.
-If you go up to someone who isn't a Christian and ask them why they don't believe in Jesus, a lot of times they will say "Well, I just don't have that kind of faith."
-What they are actually saying is that they find it impossible to believe things that they don't think are true.
-When you tell them "just have faith", they interpret that to mean "You need to believe in things that are dumb and can't possibly be real".
+But how do we know that it's true?
+Some people say that we just have to take it on faith.
+That may sound very spiritual but it's actually a terrible answer.
+If you ask someone who isn't a Christian why they don't believe in Jesus, sometimes they'll say "I just don't have that kind of faith."
+What they're actually saying is that they find it impossible to believe things they don't think are true.
+If you tell them to just have faith, they'll interpret that to mean you want them to believe in things that never happened.
 The world equates faith with magical thinking.